Serena beats No. 2 seed Kontaveit at US Open to reach 3rd Rd

 So maybe that’s why, much like with Kovinic 48 hours earlier, Williams’ opponent was introduced just by her name, and Kontaveit walked out to a smattering of applause.
 Williams, in contrast, got the full treatment: highlight video, a listing of her many accolades and a loud greeting from folks part of the largest U.S. Open attendance ever at a night session, 29,959, eclipsing the record set Monday.

-“It was her moment,” Kontaveit said.
+“It was her moment,” said Kontaveit, who began crying during the Estonian portion of her news conference and cut it short.
 “Of course, this is totally about her.”

 As strident a competitor as tennis, or any sport, has seen, as rightly self-confident in her abilities as any athlete, Williams was not about to think of this whole exercise as merely a celebration of her career.